HSU-HPC/FabMaMiCo/config_files/study_3_filter_nofilter_MD60_2osc/README.md

 ## Runtime

-The simulation runs for about TODO hours/minutes.
+The simulation runs for about 2.5 hours.